Scream (1996 film): Writing

-In 1994, Kevin Williamson was a novice and financially struggling screenwriter, having recently sold his first script, Killing Mrs. Tingle (1999).
-(Note: Attributed to multiple references:) While house-sitting, Williamson watched a Turning Point documentary about serial killer Danny Rolling which he said left him unsettled.
-Williamson later noticed an open window, armed himself with a knife, and called his friend for support.
-The pair began discussing horror characters that had resonated with them such as Freddy Krueger and Jason Voorhees.
-The following morning, Williamson was woken by a nightmare and used the experience as inspiration for the opening home invasion of Scream.
-He was also influenced by a one-act play he wrote in college about an unknown caller taunting a young girl.
+In 1994, Kevin Williamson was a financially struggling novice screenwriter who had recently sold his first script, Killing Mrs. Tingle (1999).
+(Note: Attributed to multiple references:) While house-sitting, he watched a Turning Point documentary about serial killer Danny Rolling, which left him unsettled.
+Later that night, Williamson noticed an open window, armed himself with a knife, and called a friend for reassurance.
+During the conversation, the pair discussed horror villains who had resonated with them, including Freddy Krueger and Jason Voorhees.
+The following morning, Williamson awoke from a nightmare and used the experience as inspiration for the opening home invasion sequence of Scream.
+He also drew from a one-act play he had written in college about an unknown caller tormenting a young woman.

-Williamson spent the next three days writing a script for a slasher film he called Scary Movie while listening to the score to Halloween for further inspiration.
-(Note: Attributed to multiple references:) He also drafted two five-page outlines for possible sequels.
-He developed much of the script around a single line of dialogue, "movies don't create psychos, movies make psychos more creative".
-This was his response to contemporary concerns about the influence of cinematic violence on audience, and he "thought it was a great line".
-Williamson's script drew upon many of his favorite horror films, such as Halloween (1978), Friday the 13th, Prom Night (both 1980), and A Nightmare on Elm Street (1984).
-At the time, the successful slasher films of the 1970s and 1980s had fallen out of favor, in part because of increasingly poorly received sequels to long-running horror franchises.
+Over the next three days, Williamson wrote a slasher screenplay titled Scary Movie while listening to the score to Halloween for inspiration.
+(Note: Attributed to multiple references:) He also drafted two five-page outlines for potential sequels.
+Much of the script was developed around the line, "movies don't create psychos, movies make psychos more creative", which Williamson described as his response to contemporary concerns about the influence of cinematic violence on audiences, and he just "thought it was a great line."
+The script drew heavily from his favorite horror films, including Halloween (1978), Friday the 13th, Prom Night (both 1980), and A Nightmare on Elm Street (1984).
+At the time, the successful slasher films of previous decades had largely fallen out of favor because of the declining reception to increasingly formulaic sequels in long-running horror franchises.